nehavaleti/DISEASE-CLASSIFICATION-OF-TEA-LEAVES-USING-ENSEMBLED-SVM-AND-RANDOM-FOREST-MODELS/README.md

 ## Dataset
 - The dataset includes labeled images of tea leaves.
-- Due to licensing constraints, the dataset is not included in this repository.
-Please refer to the project documentation for instructions on obtaining it.
+- Since the dataset is a huge file, The Link to it is provided "

 ## Future Work
 - Integration with IoT devices for real-time field monitoring.